Gabinou/mace/README.md

 - `-DCC=<compiler>` to compiler used by `mace`.
 Defaults to `gcc`.

 ## Why?
-- To build my personal C projects with.
-    - Tried: make, premake, please, cmake...
-    - Couldn't find anything that uses C to build C.
-- I want it simple to use, with simple internals.
+- I want a much simpler build system.
     - Complexity bad.
 Simplicity good.
+    - Simpler to develop, simpler to use, as simple as possible.
+- I want to build C projects, and only C projects.
+    - Generality breeds complexity.
+- Using C to build C gets me free lunches.
+    - No weird syntax to create.
+    - No bespoke parser to implement: C compilers already exist!
+- Using C to build C gets you free lunches!
-- No well known build system for C is truly good.
+    - C syntax is widely known.
-    - Modern programming languages devs implement their own: Rust, Zig, Go, etc.
-    - `make` is general-purpose but mostly used for C/C++
-- Most build systems have obtuse syntax, scale terribly to larger projects.
-    - Makefiles makers exist (`premake`, `autoconf`/`autotools`) and compound this issue.
-    - Mix of imperative and declarative style.
-    - Personal experience: build systems break in unexpected ways if the project structure changes slightly.
+    - If you know how to compile one C file, you can use `mace`.

 ## Limitations
 - Tested on Linux only.